Tuesday, 14 January 2025

 The family of ADAIR was settled in Scotland, and later in Ulster, for many generations, and, according to tradition, derived its descent from a junior branch of the noble house of FitzGerald, Earls of Desmond.

-WILLIAM ADAIR, of Kinhilt, married Elizabeth, daughter of Sir James Gordon Bt, of Lochinvar, and settled in Ballymena, County Antrim.
+WILLIAM ADAIR, of Kinhilt, Wigtownshire, who was served heir to his father, Ninian Adair, of the same place, in 1608, married Elizabeth, daughter of Sir James Gordon Bt, of Lochinvar, and settled in Ballymena, County Antrim.

-SIR ROBERT ADAIR (1659-1745), of Kinhilt and Ballymena, who raised a regiment of foot and a troop of horse for the service of WILLIAM III, and received the honour of knighthood from that monarch on the field after the battle of the Boyne.
+SIR ROBERT ADAIR (1659-1745), of Kinhilt and Ballymena, who raised a regiment of foot for WILLIAM III, and received the honour of knighthood from that monarch on the field after the battle of the Boyne.

 Sir Robert married four wives; by the first of whom, Penelope, daughter of Sir Robert Colville, Knight, he left a son,

-WILLIAM ADAIR, captain of dragoons, who died in 1762, leaving by Catherine Smallman, his wife, a son and successor,
+WILLIAM ROBERT ADAIR, of Ballymena, a captain of horse, who died in 1762, leaving by Catherine Smallman, his wife, a son and successor,

-ROBERT ADAIR, who died in 1798, leaving by Anne his wife, daughter of Alexander McAuley, of the city of Dublin, barrister-at-law, a son,
+ROBERT ADAIR, of Ballymena, who espoused, in 1753, Anne, daughter of Alexander McAuley, of the city of Dublin, and died in 1798, leaving, with other issue, and elder son,

-WILLIAM ADAIR (1754-1844), of Flixton Hall, Suffolk, and Colehayes Park, Devon, who wedded Camilla, daughter and heir Robert Shafto, of Benwell, Northumberland, and had issue,
+WILLIAM ADAIR (1754-1844), of Ballymena, Flixton Hall, Suffolk, and of Colehayes Park, Devon, who wedded, in 1784, Camilla, daughter and heir of Robert Shafto, of Benwell, Northumberland, and had issue,

 ROBERT SHAFTO, his heir;